-See question 8e: How does regulation define what constitutes "climate change expenditure"?
+&lt;sup>45 See question 8e: How does regulation define what constitutes "climate change expenditure"?

-46. See CRPFM-2, Element 1: The government uses a methodology that defines what constitutes "climate change expenditure".
+&lt;sup>46 See CRPFM-2, Element 1: The government uses a methodology that defines what constitutes "climate change expenditure".

-- 14:6.
+- 14:5.
+When PEFA Climate assessment is undertaken at the same time as PEFA 2016 assessment, the classifications to be used for CRPFM-14. calculations are the same as those: - assessed in PI-4.
+Budget classification and - applied in Pl-1.1.
+Aggregate expenditure outturn, for CRPFM-14.1. and in Pl-2.1.
+Expenditure composition outturn by function, for CRPFM-14.2. - 14:6.
 When PEFA Climate assessment is undertaken as a standalone assessment, the report should describe the classifications used by the government for budget formulation, execution, and reporting, and comment on their consistency with international standards, as outlined in PI-4. - 14:7.
 As for PI-1. and PI-2. in PEFA 2016, the calibration of this indicator accommodates one unusual or 'outlier' year and focuses on deviations from the forecast which occur in two of the three years covered by the assessment.
 An 'outlier' year is characterized by higher deviation than other years or lack of data.
 It is of no importance for the indicator assessment what the reason for the 'outlier' may be.
 However, the report should comment on those reasons. - 14:8.
 Both dimensions can be calculated using either cash-based accounting or accrual-based accounting.
 The basis chosen should be noted and used consistently in all indicator assessments.
 In a cash-based accounting system data on payments is required for scoring even with a modified cash accounting system.
 If payment data is not available, the PEFA Climate report narrative will need to elaborate on the reasons why, and on the most relevant data to be used instead. - 14:9.
-The methodology for calculating both dimensions of this indicator is provided in a spreadsheet also used to calculate the deviation of PEFA 2016 PI-1 and PI-2 and available in the PEFA website.47 Calculations for the dimensions are supporting evidence and should be included in the PEFA Climate assessment report as an Annex.
+The methodology for calculating both dimensions of this indicator is provided in a spreadsheet also used to calculate the deviation of PEFA 2016 PI-1 and PI-2 and available in the PEFA website.
+Calculations for the dimensions are supporting evidence and should be included in the PEFA Climate assessment report as an Annex.